xyxxyxxy/sub-generate/README.md

 # sub-generate

-A script to scan all video files in a folder recursively and generate missing subtitles, using [whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice).
+A script to scan all video files in a folder recursively and generate missing subtitles in English, using [whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice).

 The subtitles will be placed next to the video as SRT file.